Information on this page has been organized into three categories. Please choose one of the following tabs.

-Lead exposure in adults
+Lead Exposure in Adults

 Wisconsin requires that all laboratory lead tests be reported to the Department of Health Services (DHS) so that patterns and trends can be identified.
 The ABLES program, located in the Bureau of Environmental and Occupational Health (BEOH), is responsible for analysis of adult lead test data.

 Information gained from test results is used on a state and national level to target workplaces, industries and occupations where elevated BLLs occur.
-The ABLES program delivers primary prevention through education of workers and their employer, provides health guidance and support to workers exposed to lead, and offers employer referrals to discover the source of exposure.
+The ABLES program delivers primary prevention through education of workers and their employers, provides health guidance and support to workers exposed to lead, and offers employer referrals to discover the source of exposure.